 Where can I watch Ted Lasso season 3?

 Like the first two seasons, Ted Lasso season 3 will be available to watch on Apple TV Plus.
-You can subscribe for just £4.99 a month and it comes with a free trial so you can enjoy Ted’s adventures without paying a penny.
-You can sign up to Apple TV Plus right here.
+You can subscribe for just £4.99 a month, and it comes with a free trial so you can enjoy Ted’s adventures without paying a penny.
+You can sign up for Apple TV Plus right here.

-Unfortunately, Ted Lasso isn’t available on Blu-Ray or DVD so if you’re a fan of physical media you’re out of luck.
-In the meantime, why not check out our feature on football movies.
+Unfortunately, Ted Lasso isn’t available on Blu-Ray or DVD, so if you’re a fan of physical media.
+You’re out of luck.
+In the meantime, why not read our list of the best sports movies?